yamunabm/time-deposit-take-home-kata/README.md

 - The existing `TimeDepositCalculator.updateBalance` method is functioning correctly.
 After refactoring, ensure that the behavior of this method remains unchanged.
 - Your final solution should include **two API endpoints**.
 Do not develop additional endpoints.
 - **Do not** create a pull request or a new branch in the ikigai-digital repository.
 Instead, fork this repository into your own GitHub repository and develop the solution there.
+- No need to handle invalid input / exceptions.

 ## Bonus
 - Embrace Hexagonal Architecture, Clean Architecture, or any other architectural patterns that you find suitable.